 Before the engraved rehauts, Rolex serial numbers were engraved on the case between the bottom lugs.
 Fakes often have poorly-engraved serials, or none at all.

-Dial stampings
+Dial Stampings

 As with the serial number, the stampings on the front of a fake Rolex may look faded, uneven or even misspelled.
 In this macro shot of a ref.
 116500 Daytona, we can see crisp, glossy, slightly raised lettering: